sigami/wp-embed-facebook/wp-embed-facebook/readme.txt

 = 1.8 =
 * Compatibility with twenty 15 theme
-* New css for embeds
+* New CSS for embeds
-* Compatibility with premium plugin
+* Compatibility with the premium plugin

 = 1.7.1 =
 * Documentation Changed:
 * New advanced option

 = 1.7 =
-* Better detection of video urls
+* Better detection of video URLs
 * FB js now loaded via jquery
 * More comprehensive admin section
 * Fix album pictures not showing on chrome